Wednesday, October 28, 2020

 2:00 pm to 3:15 pm Eastern Time

 We hope you’ll join us in making the future museum we want!
-For more information, please contact MSN’s Communications + Publications co-chair, Juilee Decker, firstname.lastname@example.org.
+For more information, please contact MSN’s Programming Committee Chair, Juilee Decker, firstname.lastname@example.org.

 The statements and opinions expressed by panelists, hosts, attendees, or other participants of this event are their own and do not necessarily reflect the opinions of, nor are endorsed by, the American Alliance of Museums.